 - To appreciate that much of personal value can be gained from a study of the teachings of living religions such as ideas about the way we might treat those less fortunate than ourselves from looking at stories like the Good Samaritan in the Christian Bible.

 - To appreciate the value of religious ritual and practice such as silence, stillness, reflection and prayer.

-- Our curriculum encourages children to learn through the asking of big questions, and those life questions which have no concrete answers.
+- To encourage children to learn through the asking of big questions and those life questions which have no concrete answers.

-- To provide suitable learning environments with planned, progressive activities to enable RE to be delivered in a range of different ways.
+- Provide suitable learning environments with planned, progressive activities to enable RE to be delivered in a range of different ways.

-- Regular opportunities will be provided for pupils to raise their own questions and to explore answers to them, and to discuss and reflect upon fundamental issues addressed in religious education.
+- Provide opportunities for pupils to raise their own questions and to explore answers to them, and to discuss and reflect upon fundamental issues addressed in religious education.